ict-bigdatalab/awesome-pretrained-models-for-information-retrieval/README.md

 # awesome-pretrained-models-for-information-retrieval

 > A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., **pre-training for IR**).
-If there are any papers I missed, please let me know!
+If I missed any papers, feel free to open a PR to include them!
 And any feedback and contributions are welcome!